 "The sun also shines behind the clouds."
 Quote from Karl Friedrich Wilhelm Wander

-It's easier with light luggage, but still - always include in your rucksack: Charged mobile phone, energy-rich provisions (e.g. fruit, muesli bars), sufficient liquid, emergency/first aid kit (e.g. bandages, plasters, if necessary also torch and whistle) and a hiking map.
+It's easier with light luggage, but nevertheless - always include in your rucksack: Charged mobile phone, energy-rich provisions (e.g. fruit, muesli bars), sufficient liquids, emergency/first aid kit (e.g. bandages, plasters, possibly also a torch, a hiking map.

 The most important hiking equipment that I do not recommend can be found at the end of this article.